ido123ziv/algo-visualizations/README.md

 All algorithms will be written in Python, all code is written and tested with Python3.

-Highly recommended to checkout this repository: [AllAlgorithms](https://github.com/TheAlgorithms/Python)
+Highly recommended to check out this repository: [AllAlgorithms](https://github.com/TheAlgorithms/Python)

 ## Curriculum